iweld/SQL_Coding_Challenge/walkthrough/WALKTHROUGH_CODE_CHALLENGE.md

 </details>
 <br />

+<strong>11.
+Using Case and Percentages</strong>
-<strong>11.</strong> Produce a query that returns the city names for cities in the U.S. that were inserted on April, 28th 2022.
+Produce a query that returns the city names for cities in the U.S. that were inserted on April, 28th 2022.
 List how many vowels and consonants are present in the city name and concatnate their percentage to the their respective count in parenthesis.

 <details>
   <summary>Click to expand expected results!</summary>